Son Goku (A-C | D-H | I-O | P-Z) | Bulma | Krillin/Kuririn | Piccolo | Son Gohan | Vegeta (A-D | E-N | O-Z) | Future Trunks

 - Innocent Prodigy: He didn't even know what a Super Saiyan was when he transformed during his match with Goku Jr. at the tournament.

 - Last Episode, New Character: He appears only in the final episode of GT.

 - Legacy Character: Named after his famous ancestor, the original Vegeta.

 - Pint-Sized Kid: Without his pointed hairstyle he'd most likely be shorter than Goku Jr.

 - Warrior Prince: Technically he's this since he is descended (however distantly) from Saiyan royalty, but it's unlikely he even knows it.

-A Japanese high school student from a more realistic Earth where the Dragon Ball series is fictional.
+A Japanese high school student from a more realistic Earth where the Dragon Ball series is fictional, who appears in the Spin-Off manga Dragon Ball: That Time I Got Reincarnated as Yamcha!.
 After a potentially fatal accident, he is resurrected in the Dragon Ball world as Yamcha shortly before Goku starts his training with Master Roshi.
 Realizing Yamcha's fate throughout the series, the student seeks to make Yamcha a stronger fighter than Goku this time around.

 - Chekhov's Skill: Because this kid knows what he knows, he can make his ("Yamcha's") training more efficient than it was before.
 He can also fake Vegeta out mid-battle by saying "Hey look, it's Beerus!", causing him to let his guard down.

 - Cosmic Plaything: He was reincarnated as Yamcha as part of a "reincarnation game" played between Beerus and Champa, and is sent back to his old life after he ends the game in a tie by befriending the similarly-reincarnated Chiaotzu.